Analyzing course evaluations

 scenario.evaluation answer.themes_list

 0 I found the course very engaging and informative.
 The professor did an excellent job breaking down complex concepts, making them accessible to those of us new to economics.
-However, the pace was a bit fast, and I sometimes struggled to keep up with the weekly readings. ['Engaging and informative course content', 'Effective explanation of complex concepts']
+However, the pace was a bit fast, and I sometimes struggled to keep up with the weekly readings. ['Engaging and informative content', 'Effective explanation of complex concepts']

 2 Excellent introductory course!
 The professor was enthusiastic and always willing to offer extra help during office hours.
-The interactive lectures and the practical assignments made the theory much more digestible and engaging. ['Engaging and informative course content', 'Excellent instruction and enthusiasm']
+The interactive lectures and the practical assignments made the theory much more digestible and engaging. ['Engaging and informative content', 'Enthusiastic and knowledgeable professor', 'Engaging and interactive lectures']

 [22]: